rust-lang/book/nostarch/chapter01.md

 ### Local Documentation

-The installation of Rust also includes a local copy of the documentation, so you can read it offline.
-Run `rustup doc` to open the local documentation in your browser.
+The installation of Rust also includes a local copy of the documentation so that you can read it offline.
+Run `rustup` `doc` to open the local documentation in your browser.

 Any time a type or function is provided by the standard library and you’re not sure what it does or how to use it, use the application programming interface